 10. Accommodation in Bali

 Traveling on a budget?
 Or perhaps looking for that stunning villa with private swimming pool?
 The best way to get the most value for your accommodation is by using AirBnB.
 Discounted hotel rooms, unique tree houses, and complete villas for you and all your friends, nothing is impossible on Bali.
 AirBnB offers a large range of accommodation, suiting your, and everyone else’s needs.
 From budget homestays to private beach bungalows, you name it, they offer it.
 We have used AirBnB in over 15 different countries, and it is one thing we absolutely love.
-To make it even better, sign up here now for AirBnB, to get a 30$ credit to be used on any of your future bookings!
+To make it even better, sign up here now for AirBnB, to get a 30$ credit to be used on a future booking!

 11. Mosquitoes in Bali